GarmanGroup/RABDAM/README.md

 -	The output directory, *dir*

-The location of the directory in which you would like the program output files to be written.
+The location of the directory (specified by its absolute file path) in which you would like the program output files to be written.
 If not specified, this defaults to the current working directory, *i.e.* that in which the rabdam.py script is located.

-Stipulated by the keyword *dir*.
+- Option to ignore errors encountered during batch runs, *batchTermination*

+Directs the program, if it encounters a recognised program error during a batch run, to either skip to the next structure in the list ("*True*") or to terminate ("*False*", default behaviour).

+- Option to overwrite pre-existing files with the same name as the new output files, *overwrite*

+Directs the program, if it encounters files of the same name as the output files it is going to write already present in the output directory, to always overwrite these pre-exisiting files ("*True*"), or to ask the user for a decision for each case encountered ("*False*", default behaviour).

 -	The packing density threshold, *PDT*

-The packing density of an atom is calculated as the number of atoms within a sphere of radius *PDT* Å. Its default value is 7, but it is possible to set it equal to any value (measured in Å). **Do not change the value of this parameter unless you know what you are doing!** Stipulated by the keyword *PDT*.
+The packing density of an atom is calculated as the number of atoms within a sphere of radius *PDT* Å. Its default value is 7, but it is possible to set it equal to any value (measured in Å). **Do not change the value of this parameter unless you know what you are doing!**

 - The sliding window size, *windowSize*

-The size (as a percentage of the total number of atoms included in *B*<sub>Damage</sub> analysis) of the sliding window used to group atoms in a similar packing density environment for *B*<sub>Damage</sub> calculation.
-Its default value is 0.02 (2%), however it can take any value ≤ 1 (100%). **Do not change the value of this parameter unless you know what you are doing!** Stipulated by the keyword *windowSize*.
+The size (as a percentage of the total number of atoms included in the *B*<sub>Damage</sub> analysis) of the sliding window used to group atoms in a similar packing density environment for *B*<sub>Damage</sub> calculation.
+Its default value is 0.02 (2%), however it can take any value ≤ 1 (100%). **Do not change the value of this parameter unless you know what you are doing!**

 -	Option to remove HETATM, *HETATM*

 Specifies whether you want to include (“*Keep*”) / exclude (“*Remove*”) HETATM in / from the *B*<sub>Damage</sub> calculation.
-Owing to the difference in the *B*<sub>factor</sub> : packing density ratios of HETATM as compared to ATOM, by default this parameter is set to “*Remove*”. **Do not change the value of this parameter unless you know what you are doing!** Stipulated by the keyword *HETATM*.
+Owing to the difference in the *B*<sub>factor</sub> to packing density ratios of HETATM as compared to ATOM, by default this parameter is set to “*Remove*”. **Do not change the value of this parameter unless you know what you are doing!**

 -	Option to retain only protein / nucleic acid atoms, *proteinOrNucleicAcid*

-Specifies whether to include protein atoms (“*Protein*”), nucleic acid atoms (“*Nucleic Acid*” / “*NA*”), or both atom types (“ ”), in the *B*<sub>Damage</sub> calculation.
-Owing to the difference in the *B*<sub>factor</sub> : packing density ratios of these two ATOM types, it is highly recommended that they are analysed separately.
-By default this parameter is set to “*Protein*”.
-Stipulated by the keyword *proteinOrNucleicAcid*.
+Specifies whether to include protein atoms (“*Protein*”) or nucleic acid atoms (“*Nucleic Acid*” / “*NA*”) in the *B*<sub>Damage</sub> calculation.
+Owing to the difference in the *B*<sub>factor</sub> to packing density ratios of these two ATOM types, it is highly recommended that they are analysed separately.
+By default this parameter is set to “*Protein*”. **Currently whilst the program is under development to incorporate nucleic acids analysis this parameter cannot be altered from its default value.**

-**\*\*Currently RABDAM is unsuitable for running on nucleic acids (although it can be used to analyse damage to the protein component of protein / nucleic acid complexes), and so this parameter should not be altered from its default value.\*\***

 -	Option to remove atoms from the *B*<sub>Damage</sub> calculation, *removeAtoms*

-Allows the removal of individual atoms (specified either by their atom serial number or by their residue type) from the *B*<sub>Damage</sub> calculation (by default no atoms are removed).
-It is possible to specify multiple atoms at once (see the guidelines below for providing multiple values for the same parameter). **Do not change the value of this parameter unless you know what you are doing!** Stipulated by the keyword *removeAtoms*.
+Allows the removal of individual atoms (specified either by their atom serial number or by their residue type) from the *B*<sub>Damage</sub> calculation (by default no atoms are removed using this parameter).
+For convenience when writing the input file, it is possible to specify multiple atoms at once (see the guidelines below for providing multiple values for the same parameter).
+This parameter is useful to allow removal of atoms with anomalously high / low *B*<sub>factors</sub>, as for example occurs when amino acid side chains are modelled in the absence of electron density **Do not change the value of this parameter unless you know what you are doing!**

 -	Option to add atoms in to the *B*<sub>Damage</sub> calculation, *addAtoms*

-Allows the addition of individual atoms (specified either by their atom serial number or by their residue type) to the *B*<sub>Damage</sub> calculation (by default no atoms are added).
+Allows the addition of individual atoms (specified either by their atom serial number or by their residue type) to the *B*<sub>Damage</sub> calculation (by default no atoms are added using this parameter).
 (Note however that the same atom cannot be considered more than once in the *B*<sub>Damage</sub> calculation.)
-It is possible to specify multiple atoms at once (see the guidelines below for providing multiple values for the same parameter). **Do not change the value of this parameter unless you know what you are doing!** Stipulated by the keyword *addAtoms*.
+For convenience when writing the input file, it is possible to specify multiple atoms at once (see the guidelines below for providing multiple values for the same parameter). **Do not change the value of this parameter unless you know what you are doing!**

 -	Option to highlight atoms on the kernel density estimate of the *B*<sub>Damage</sub> distribution, *highlightAtoms*

 Highlights the *B*<sub>Damage</sub> values of specified atoms on the output kernel density estimate (by default no atoms are highlighted).
 Atoms are specified by their serial numbers as listed in the input PDB file provided to RABDAM.
 It is possible to highlight multiple atoms at once (see the guidelines below for providing multiple values for the same parameter); note however that it is recommended no more than 6 atoms are specified at once (beyond 6 atoms the graph colour scheme will repeat itself, furthermore the complete key might not fit onto the plot).
-Stipulated by the keyword *highlightAtoms*.

 -	Option to create a copy of the original PDB file, *createOrigPDB*

-Writes a copy of the input PDB file provided to the program to the output directory when set to True (by default this parameter is set to False).
-Stipulated by the keyword *createOrigpdb*.
+Writes a copy of the input PDB file provided to the program to the output directory when set to "*True*" (by default this parameter is set to "*False*").

 -	Option to create a PDB file of the filtered asymmetric unit, *createAUpdb*

-Writes a PDB file of the filtered (to remove hydrogen atoms, 0 occupancy atoms and alternate conformers) asymmetric unit coordinates to the output directory when set to True (by default this parameter is set to False).
-Stipulated by the keyword *createAUpdb*.
+Writes a PDB file of the filtered (to remove hydrogen atoms, 0 occupancy atoms and alternate conformers) asymmetric unit coordinates to the output directory when set to "*True*" (by default this parameter is set to "*False*").

 -	Option to create a PDB file of the unit cell, *createUCpdb*

-Writes a PDB file of the unit cell coordinates to the output directory when set to True (by default this parameter is set to False).
-Stipulated by the keyword *createUCpdb*.
+Writes a PDB file of the unit cell coordinates to the output directory when set to "*True*" (by default this parameter is set to "*False*").

 -	Option to create a PDB file of the 3x3x3 unit cell assembly, *createAUCpdb*

-Writes a PDB file of the 3x3x3 unit cell assembly coordinates to the output directory when set to True (by default this parameter is set to False).
-Stipulated by the keyword *createAUCpdb*.
+Writes a PDB file of the 3x3x3 unit cell assembly coordinates to the output directory when set to "*True*" (by default this parameter is set to "*False*").

 -	Option to create a PDB file of the trimmed unit cell assembly, *createTApdb*

-Writes a PDB file of the trimmed 3x3x3 unit cell assembly coordinates to the output directory when set to True (by default this parameter is set to False).
-Stipulated by the keyword *createTApdb*.
+Writes a PDB file of the trimmed 3x3x3 unit cell assembly coordinates to the output directory when set to "*True*" (by default this parameter is set to "*False*").

 **Note that if a parameter is not specified in the input file, it will take its default value in the RABDAM run.**